Embassy of the United States, Accra

 The Embassy of the United States of America in Accra is the diplomatic mission of the United States in Ghana.
 It is the focal point for events relating to the United States held in Ghana.

 Leadership

 Ambassador is in charge of the Embassy.
-Stephanie S. Sullivan is the current Ambassador of the United States to Ghana.
+Virginia E. Palmer is the current Ambassador of the United States to Ghana.

 History

 The embassy in Accra was established March 6, 1957, with Donald W. Lamm in charge as chargé d'affaires.

 The initial embassy building was designed by Harry Weese.
 Described as a "glass box raised on stilts and wrapped in wooden shutters", Weese claimed to have been inspired by "towering African anthills and[...]an inverted cheiftain's hut", comments which were later criticized as reductive and possibly a false stretch to portray the building as grounded in local tradition.